 - People covered by statutory pension or provident fund schemes, such as civil servants and subsidised or grant school teachers

 - Members of occupational retirement schemes that are granted MPF exemption certificates

 - People from overseas who enter into the Hong Kong SAR for employment for less than 13 months, or who are covered by overseas retirement schemes

 - Employees of the European Union Office of the European Commission in the Hong Kong SAR

 To avoid penalties for failing to comply with MPF legislative requirements, enrol your employees within the first 60 days of employment, unless they are exempt from having to join an MPF scheme.
 It's important that you enrol new employees promptly to comply with your MPF obligations and protect your employees' interests.

-New employees should be provided with an Enrolment Kit and an HSBC MPF Employee Application Form as soon as possible so they can make an informed decision about the constituent funds available in the HSBC MPF scheme you have chosen.
+New employees should be provided with an Member Service Guide and an HSBC MPF Employee Application Form as soon as possible so they can make an informed decision about the constituent funds available in the HSBC MPF scheme you have chosen.

 If the employee does not indicate which funds they would like to invest in, or the forms are not signed, the contributions will automatically be invested according to our Default Investment Strategy (DIS) and the new contributions and accrued benefits transferred from another registered scheme will also be invested according to the DIS.